Mathics3/mathics-development-guide/docs/extending/code-overview.rst

 the operation of Wolfram Language"
 <https://reference.wolfram.com/language/tutorial/TextualInputAndOutput.html#8971>`_

-However each of the above steps can be involved, so we break these down below.
+Each of the above steps can be involved, so we break these down below.

 .. toctree::
    :maxdepth: 3